BigSoftVideo/DOTEbase/help.md

 ### User bug reports

-How to enter a [bug report issue](https://github.com/BigSoftVideo/DOTEbase-beta-testing/issues/new/choose) if you find anything that doesn't seem to work.
+How to enter a [bug report issue](https://github.com/BigSoftVideo/DOTEbase/issues/new/choose) if you find anything that doesn't seem to work.

 In many cases it helps us if you attach the [_DOTEbase_ logfile](logfile.md) to the bug report.
 The folder on your computer in which the logfiles are stored can be accessed by the link under the `Help` menu.

 ### User feature requests

-How to enter an idea you have for a [feature or enhancement](https://github.com/BigSoftVideo/DOTEbase-beta-testing/issues/new/choose) to _DOTE_.
+How to enter an idea you have for a [feature or enhancement](https://github.com/BigSoftVideo/DOTEbase/issues/new/choose) to _DOTE_.

 ### Tracking bugs and features as a user

-You will be able to track bugs and features in our [project board](https://github.com/BigSoftVideo/DOTEbase-beta-testing/projects/1).
+You will be able to track bugs and features in our [project board](https://github.com/BigSoftVideo/DOTEbase/projects/1).

 ### Suggestions for help pages and tutorials

-Please [submit a suggestion](https://github.com/BigSoftVideo/DOTEbase-beta-testing/issues/new/choose) for how we can improve the help pages and guide, as well as ideas for video tutorials.
+Please [submit a suggestion](https://github.com/BigSoftVideo/DOTEbase/issues/new/choose) for how we can improve the help pages and guide, as well as ideas for video tutorials.

 ### Using our _DISCORD_ server

-If you haven't already, please join our BigVideo Discord server and we will assign you to the private channels for beta-testers: [Discord server](https://discord.gg/8BmuHP7xh4).
+If you haven't already, please join our BigVideo Discord server: [Discord server](https://discord.gg/8BmuHP7xh4).
+There are public channels for _DOTEbase_ and private ones for purchasers of the `Pro` or `Pro Community` Edition licenses from our webshop.